SPCA New Zealand

 SPCA advocates for the regulation of recreational fishing.

-SPCA supports that development of standards and guidelines based on evidence for the capacity of fish to experience pain and distress.
+SPCA supports the development of standards and guidelines based on evidence for the capacity of fish to experience pain and distress.
 Compliance with guidelines should be a condition of recreational fishing licences.

-SPCA opposes big game fishing for sport due to the prolonged pain, injury and distress on the fish involved.
+SPCA opposes big game fishing for sport due to the prolonged pain, injury, and distress on the fish involved .experiences.

 SPCA advocates for a ban on the use of “light tackle” to catch big game fish.

-The use of light tackle to land a fish who weighs many times the breaking strain of the tackle prolongs the pain and distress suffered by the fish.
-Tackle should be sufficiently robust to ensure the landing of the fish efficiently and quickly, and the fish must immediately be humanely killed.
+The use of light tackle to land a fish weighing many times the breaking strain of the tackle prolongs the pain and distress the fish experiences.
+Tackle should be sufficiently robust to ensure the efficient and quick landing of the fish.
+A fish must immediately be humanely killed after landing.

 SPCA supports the use of tackle and gear that is appropriate for the size and type of fish or other aquatic animal targeted.